Boeing 767: First stretch: -300/-300ER/F

-After the debut of the first stretched 767s, Boeing sought to address airline requests for greater capacity by proposing larger models, including a partial double-deck version informally named the "Hunchback of Mukilteo" (from a town near Boeing's Everett factory) with a 757 body section mounted over the aft main fuselage.
-In 1986, Boeing proposed the 767-X, a revised model with extended wings and a wider cabin, but received little interest.
-By 1988, the 767-X had evolved into an all-new twinjet, which revived the 777 designation.
-Until the 777's 1995 debut, the 767-300 and 767-300ER remained Boeing's second-largest wide-bodies behind the 747.

 Buoyed by a recovering global economy and ETOPS approval, 767 sales accelerated in the mid-to-late 1980s; 1989 was the most prolific year with 132 firm orders.
 By the early 1990s, the wide-body twinjet had become its manufacturer's annual best-selling aircraft, despite a slight decrease due to economic recession.
 During this period, the 767 became the most common airliner for transatlantic flights between North America and Europe.
 By the end of the decade, 767s crossed the Atlantic more frequently than all other aircraft types combined.
 The 767 also propelled the growth of point-to-point flights which bypassed major airline hubs in favor of direct routes.
 Taking advantage of the aircraft's lower operating costs and smaller capacity, operators added non-stop flights to secondary population centers, thereby eliminating the need for connecting flights.
 The increased number of cities receiving non-stop services caused a paradigm shift in the airline industry as point-to-point travel gained prominence at the expense of the traditional hub-and-spoke model.

 In February 1990, the first 767 equipped with Rolls-Royce RB211 turbofans, a 767-300, was delivered to British Airways.
 Six months later, the carrier temporarily grounded its entire 767 fleet after discovering cracks in the engine pylons of several aircraft.
 The cracks were related to the extra weight of the RB211 engines, which are 2205 lb heavier than other 767 engines.
 During the grounding, interim repairs were conducted to alleviate stress on engine pylon components, and a parts redesign in 1991 prevented further cracks.
 Boeing also performed a structural reassessment, resulting in production changes and modifications to the engine pylons of all 767s in service.

 In January 1993, following an order from UPS Airlines, Boeing launched a freighter variant, the 767-300F, which entered service with UPS on October 16, 1995.
 The 767-300F featured a main deck cargo hold, upgraded landing gear, and strengthened wing structure.
 In November 1993, the Japanese government launched the first 767 military derivative when it placed orders for the E-767, an Airborne Early Warning and Control (AWACS) variant based on the 767-200ER.
 The first two E-767s, featuring extensive modifications to accommodate surveillance radar and other monitoring equipment, were delivered in 1998 to the Japan Self-Defense Forces.